jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 Unfortunately, however, we encounter an error: the type of `fs[recv.kind]` has been inferred as `never`, and `string | number | boolean` is not assignable to parameter of type `never`.
 What a drag.
 What's the problem now?

-### Final final attempt
+We have two main issues:

-The problem is in the type of `fs`, that is the type parameter `FS`.
-We declared that type parameter to infer the return type of the matching callbacks, so that the `match` function can be more flexible.
-It is true that the upper bound of `FS`, namely `FuncRecord`, specifies the input types as a direct dependency of the type map, but it seems like this connection gets lost with `FS`, a generic subtype of it.
+1. we declared the type parameter `FS` to infer the return type of the matching callbacks, so that the `match` function can be more flexible.
+It is true that the upper bound of `FS`, namely `FuncRecord`, specifies the input types as a direct dependency of the type map, but it seems like this connection gets lost with `FS`, which is a generic subtype of it.
 This loss could be related to variance, as variance rules allow passing callbacks whose input type is a supertype compared to what is declared by `FuncRecord`.
-Also, it happens again that accessing with a specific index in `fs` breaks all ties with the type parameters: the inferred return type is once again `unknown`.
+2. we broke again all the ties with the type parameters, so the inferred return type is once again `unknown`.

+### The right final attempt

-The solution I propose to overcome these issues is based on a [recently merger PR](https://github.com/microsoft/TypeScript/pull/55811) and will work from version `5.4` of the language.
-However, I'm open to suggestions and alternative ideas.
+The solution I propose to overcome these issues is based on a [recently merger PR](https://github.com/microsoft/TypeScript/pull/55811) and will work from version `5.4` of the language:

 ```ts
 type TypeMap = {